seabaylea/stacks/incubator/java-microprofile/README.md

 This stack is based on OpenJDK with container-optimizations in OpenJ9 and `Open Liberty v19.0.0.5`.
 It provides live reloading during development by utilizing `loose application` capabilities.

+The stack also provides a in-built application monitoring dashboard based on [javametrics](https://github.com/runtimetools/javametrics).
+This dashboard is only included during development and is not included in the image built using `appsody build`.

 ## Templates

 Templates are used to create your local project and start your development.
 When initializing your project you will be provided with an Open Liberty template application.